Kayyoli/Kayyoli/README.md

 ---

 Feel free to reach out if you want to connect or collaborate on exciting AI/ML and Data Science projects!

+---

+## 🎓 Education

+**Bachelor of Engineering (B.E.) in Artificial Intelligence and Machine Learning Engineering**
+P. A. COLLEGE OF ENGINNERING — 2025

+---